 If you notice oil in your spark plug wells, it’s likely due to an oil leak.
 The most common cause of an oil leak is a faulty seal or gasket.
 There are seals and gaskets located throughout your engine, and if any of them are damaged or not functioning properly, it can cause oil to leak out.

-If you think you might have an oil leak, the best thing to do is take your car to a mechanic and have them take a look.
+In some cases, an oil leak can also be caused by something as simple as overfilling your engine with oil.
+If you suspect an oil leak, the best course of action is to take your car to a mechanic for an inspection.
 They’ll be able to tell you for sure what the problem is and how to fix it.

 Can I Drive With Oil in My Spark Plugs?

-So if you’re driving with oil in your spark plugs, get them replaced as soon as possible.
+Finally, oil in the combustion chamber can increase fuel consumption and emissions.
+If you’re driving with oil in your spark plugs, have them replaced as soon as possible.
 It’s not worth risking damage to your engine!

 How to Remove Oil From a Spark Plug Well : Car Repair Tips